 “You matter because you are you, and you matter to the end of your life.
 We will do all we can not only to help you die peacefully, but also to live until you die.”

-*We acknowledge funding received under the Scheme to Support National Organisations 2016 – 2019 and 2019 – 2022 from the Department of Rural and Community Development and administered by Pobal.
+We acknowledge funding received from Pobal under the Scheme to Support National Organisations 2016 – 2019, 2019 – 2022 and 2022 – 2025.
+The Scheme to Support National Organisations is funded by the Government of Ireland through the Department of Rural and Community Development.